 French Press Iced Coffee

-James Hoffmann (famous coffee guy) prefers the french press for iced coffee because you don’t have to risk under-brewing the grounds by using less water and making sour coffee.
+James Hoffmann (a famous coffee guy) prefers the french press for iced coffee because you don’t have to risk under-brewing the grounds by using less water and making sour coffee.

 Creative Iced Coffee Recipes